 PROS

-paper that prevents ghosting and bleeding - Pre-printed pages (key, index, pen test) + page numbers
+- Pre-printed pages (key, index, pen test) + page numbers

 - Vegan friendly